Feyerabend/cc/ch08/addition/model/README.md

 - **EU**, **AU** follow similar fixpoint schemes.

-The completeness of this fixpoint semantics over finite state spaces is what makes model checking both correct and terminating — a direct consequence of the Knaster–Tarski fixpoint theorem, which itself belongs to order-theoretic mathematics that Tarski contributed to.
+The completeness of this fixpoint semantics over finite state spaces is what makes model checking both correct and terminating--a direct consequence of the Knaster–Tarski fixpoint theorem, which itself belongs to order-theoretic mathematics that Tarski contributed to.